 Interns must follow established dress code policies set by each supervised practice facility they are assigned to.
+It is the responsibility of the intern to contact each rotation facility to inquire about the dress code prior to the rotation.

-To promote a professional image, the intern will wear professional attire at clinical and community rotations and while in attendance of training sessions and professional meetings.
+To promote a professional image, the intern may be required to wear professional attire at rotations and while in attendance of training sessions and professional meetings.